Blueberry Crumble Bars

 And then I remembered it.
-The pin I used for a recent food holiday that SCREAMED blueberry goodness.
+The recipe I pinned recently that SCREAMED blueberry goodness.
 Bright purple against a buttery crumble, begging to be baked and devoured.

-That, my friends, was the treat I had to make — with a twist of lime.
+That, my friends, was the treat I had to make — with a few adjustments and a twist of lime.

 Blueberry Crumble Bars

 First you start out by mixing flour, salt, and baking powder together in a mixing bowl.
-Then pieces of cold butter and one egg are cut into it – I find a combo of my hands and a fork work well, but if you have a pastry cutter that’d be ideal.
+Then cut pieces of cold butter and one egg into it with a pastry cutter/dough blender (I find a combo of my hands and a fork work well, too, but if you have the tool use it).

-Half of this mixture gets pressed into the bottom of a greased 9×9″ glass baking pan to make a simple crust.
+Half of this mixture gets pressed into the bottom of a greased eight-inch square glass baking dish to make a simple crust.
 Just use your fingers.

 The blueberries get coated in a mixture of lime juice, sugar and cornstarch.
-I know most people (including Smitten Kitchen) use lemon (and I like that too), but lime and blueberry is exquisite!
+I know most people use lemon (and I like that too), but lime and blueberry is exquisite!